gnitnuj/whatsajunt.ing/content/code.md

 ##### Silly Projects

 ##### Not So Silly Projects
+- edgecast-purge | [npm](https://www.npmjs.com/package/edgecast-purge) | a library for the EdgeCast CDN

 ##### Gists Disguised NPM Packages
 Why?
 Because I wanted publicly available npm packages that were not listed on the npm registry.
 Privacy through obscurity I suppose...